 Due to the coronavirus, The Flash is headed back to television at a slower pace than usual.
 The series typically airs from early October, but as the pandemic has made it difficult to film safely, the series will instead begin at a later date in 2021.

 At the time of writing, the series is expected to premiere in January, but this could change depending on how the next few months pan out.
-We’ll update this page as concrete details about season seven are revealed.

 The Flash season 7 spoilers: What will happen next?